Neural incomplete factorization: learning preconditioners for the conjugate gradient method: Method

-Equation \eqref{eq_riskobj} aims to minimize the distance between the learned factorization and the original input matrix using the Frobenius norm.
-It is, however, also possible to use a different distance metric with this formulation.
-When considering more advanced preconditioners, the sparsity constraint~\eqref{eq_riskconst} can be relaxed slightly allowing more non-zero elements in the preconditioner.
-However, it is desirable that the required storage for the preconditioner is known beforehand.
-A practical problem with objective~\eqref{eq_riskobj} is that we cannot compute the expectation since we lack access to the distribution of $\mathbb{A}$.
-On the other hand, we have access to training data $A_1, A_2, \ldots, A_n \sim \mathbb{A}$, so we consider the empirical counterpart of equation~\eqref{eq_riskobj} -- empirical risk minimization -- where the intractable expected value is replaced by the sample mean which we can optimize to obtain an approximation of $\hat{\theta}$.
+We train our learned preconditioner to approximately solve the matrix factorization optimization problem with additional sparsity constraints.
+The training objective for the data-driven model is given by

-\paragraph{Model architecture} Linear equation systems are inherently permutation equivariant and the size of the matrix is variable depending on the underlying problem.
-Therefore, it is a natural choice to parameterize the function $\Lambda_\theta$ with a graph neural network.
-Furthermore, the sparsity constraints shown in equation \eqref{eq_riskconst} can be implicitly build in the GNN model architecture and therefore do not require additional care.
+\Eqref{eq_riskobj} aims to minimize the distance between the learned factorization and the input matrix using the Frobenius norm distance.
+It is, however, also possible to use a different distance metric instead \citep{vemulapalli2015riemannian}.
+When considering more advanced preconditioners, the no fill-in sparsity constraint~\reqref{eq_riskconst} can be relaxed slightly allowing more non-zero elements in the preconditioner.
+However, it is desirable that the required storage for the preconditioner is known beforehand and does not increase too much compared to the original system \citep{benzi2002preconditioning}.

-On a high level, we interpret the matrix $A$ of the input problem as the adjacency matrix of the corresponding graph.
-Thus, the nodes of the graph represent the columns/rows -- the system is symmetric -- of the input matrix and are augmented with an additional feature vector.
-The edges of the corresponding graph are the non-zero elements in the adjacency matrix.
-This transformation from a matrix to a graph is known as Coates graph \cite{grementieri2022}.
+\paragraph{Scalable training} A practical problem with objective~\reqref{eq_riskobj} is that we cannot compute the expectation since we lack access to the distribution of $\mathbb{A}$.
+On the other hand, we have access to training data $\mA_1, \mA_2, \ldots, \mA_n \sim \mathbb{A}$, so we consider the empirical counterpart of \eqref{eq:risk} -- empirical risk minimization -- where the intractable expected value is replaced by the sample mean which we can optimize using stochastic gradient descent to obtain an approximation of $\hat{\vtheta}$.\looseness=-1